-Application for the Staff Capacity Development Program is made on the form provided for this purpose, prior to enrolment and the commencement of the course of study.
+Application for Staff Development Program is made on the form provided for this purpose, prior to enrolment and the commencement of the course of study.
 The application requires approval from the Chief Operating Officer or designate.
 Any application made after enrolment or course commencement will not be approved.

-A copy of the approved Staff Capacity Development Form will be returned to the employee and serve as the authorization for the employee to proceed with enrolment.
+A copy of the approved Staff Development Form will be returned to the employee and serve as authorization for the employee to proceed with enrolment.